redsnk/guessc/README.md

 ```
 Execute with the parameters you need.

-Guessc needs **14G** of free of memory to load all the hashes, if you have it, execute:
+Guessc needs **14G** of free memory to load all the hashes, if you have it, execute:
 ```
 ./guessc ""
 ```